 BPaaS comes into play here with your CRM and contact data in a big way.
 Your BPaaS partner can help your team by updating and enriching contact data through a mix of automation tools as well as human-based verification.
 Invisible uses teams of real people with the best tech for high levels of accuracy, giving you the best targets.

 Much like your sales process, your people processes can be operationalized and automated with a BPaaS partner.
-The most effective solution is often the hiring process.
+The most effective solution is often the hiring the recruiting process.
 Automation tools can post job openings and perform initial list building and screening, as well as getting candidates on the calendar.

 At the same time, a human backbone to the process can perform additional screening, look for exceptional candidates that a system might miss, and be there to assist the candidates themselves so that you are always seen as a helpful, exciting company.
 BPaaS can help you run better outreach, enrichment, and pipelines for qualified people ready to boost your business.